Daniel-Cavalcanti/laravel-6-firebird/README.md

 Package inspired by [jacquestvanzuydam/laravel-firebird](https://github.com/jacquestvanzuydam/laravel-firebird) but simplified, modernized and made compatible with Laravel 6, 7 and 8.
 And 9.
 Maybe 10?
 (Probably needs more testing, but it's looking ok on my end)

-I do not create my own Firebird databases, only read from existing ones so the ---INSERT and UPDATE support may be spotty--- INSERT and UPDATE support is probably ok.
+I do not create my own Firebird databases, only read from existing ones so the ~~INSERT and UPDATE support may be spotty~~ INSERT and UPDATE support is probably ok.

 ### Installation
 ```